Future (rapper): 2010–2014: Mixtapes, Pluto and Honest

-2011–2014: Pluto and Honest

 Future signed a major label recording contract with Epic Records in September 2011, days before the release of his next mixtape, Streetz Calling.
 The mixtape was described by XXL magazine as ranging from "simple and soundly executed boasts" to "futuristic drinking and drugging jams" to "tales of the grind".
 A Pitchfork review remarked that on the mixtape Future comes "as close as anyone to perfecting this thread of ringtone pop, where singing and rapping are practically the same thing, and conversing 100% through Auto-Tune doesn't mean you still can't talk about how you used to sell drugs.
 It would almost feel antiquated if Future weren't amassing hits, or if he weren't bringing some subtle new dimensions to the micro-genre."